 See the project

 During the first year, the platform has obtained internal review board approval to collect tissue and blood samples across tumor types for analysis in the platform.
-The platform is also in the process of initiating crucial clinical trials in melanoma, breast, lung, colon and pancreatic cancers.
+The platform is also in the process of initiating crucial clinical trials in melanoma and breast, lung, colon and pancreatic cancers.